26 Foods You Can Consume To Get Naturally Firm And Big Buttocks Fast

 3. Fish

-Fish are loaded with protein and healthy fats omega-3-fatty acids (2).
+Fishes, both freshwater and marine varieties, are loaded with protein and healthy fats omega-3 fatty acids (2).
+These nutrients help reduce inflammation and promote muscle development in the glute region.
 Include salmon, tuna, mackerel, haddock, basa, anchovies, tilapia, Catla cutla, and rohu in your meals to get a good dose of protein.

 4. Spinach